Meet the Band

 Trumpet

 Gord has been playing trumpet since 1960 except for one 10-year period.
-He has played in 2 high school bands, a university marching band, a brass quintet, and the Newmarket Citizens Band, as well as being a soloist at 2 churches.
+He has played in two high school bands, a university marching band, a brass quintet and the Newmarket Citizens Band, as well as being a soloist at two churches.
 He joined the After Hours Big Band in 2002, before it even had a name.
 Despite the many years of playing, he is continuing to learn and loves performing.

 Trumpet